pathwaycom/pathway/docs/2.developers/4.user-guide/50.llm-xpack/.chats/llm-chats.md

 ::

 ## LiteLLM
-Pathway has a wrapper for LiteLLM - [`LiteLLMChat`](/developers/api-docs/pathway-xpacks-llm/llms#pathway.xpacks.llm.llms.LiteLLMChat).
+The Pathway Live Data Framework has a wrapper for LiteLLM - [`LiteLLMChat`](/developers/api-docs/pathway-xpacks-llm/llms#pathway.xpacks.llm.llms.LiteLLMChat).
 For example, to use Gemini with LiteLLM, create an instance of `LiteLLMChat` and then apply it to the column with messages to be sent over API.

 ::if{path="/llm-xpack/"}
 ```python